llvm/llvm-project/flang/docs/AssumedRank.md

   function or a component reference)
 - appear in a designator other than the case listed above (C838).
 Notably, they cannot be directly addressed, they cannot be used in elemental operations or transformational intrinsics, they cannot be used in IO, they cannot be assigned to....
-- be finalized on entry as INTENT(OUT) under certain weird conditions (C839).
+- be finalized on entry as INTENT(OUT) if it could be associated with an assumed-size (C839).
 - be used in a reference to a procedure without an explicit interface (15.4.2.2. point 3 (c)).